Everybody Who Has Played The Joker – So Far

 But First… Who Is The Joker?

 The Joker had his first appearance in the debut issue of Batman way back in 1940.
 Bill Finger, Bob Kane, and Jerry Robinson collaborated between the character’s artistic design and writing.
 One of the inspirations behind his design was Conrad Veidt’s character in the 1928 silent film The Man Who Laughs.
 The character, Gwynplaine, has a disfigured face that forces the appearance of a constant sly smile.
 When The Joker first appeared, it was DC Comics’ intention to kill him off pretty quickly.
-Instead, editors of the comics intervened and the villain remained to be a consistent archenemy of Batman.
+Instead, editors of the comics intervened and the villain remained to be a consistent archenemy of Batman on film and print.

 Conrad Veidt in The Man Who Laughs.
-Image via Universal Pictures.
+Image via Universal Pictures

 The Joker’s character began as a criminal mastermind with some psychopathic intentions.
 In the late 50s, he had turned into a prankster.
 By the early 1970s, The Joker was back to his old, twisted ways.
 In contrast to many comic book villains, The Joker has no superhuman abilities.
 His “power” comes from intelligence and expertise in chemical engineering.
 While Batman is a “perfect man” – rich, handsome- The Joker hasn’t had the same cards dealt to him in life.
 While his origin story has had multiple variations, a common one is the story of him falling into chemical waste, causing some physical deformities.
 He’s driven insane by his new appearance, and his descent into madness is history.

-Cesar Romero In the Batman TV Series
+Cesar Romero In The Batman TV Series

 Cesar Romero had a long and successful career.
 He had impressive talents in singing and dancing, as well as some pretty fine acting chops.
 In 1966, he appeared in the live-action television series, Batman, with Adam West playing the titular character.
 The same year, the film Batman premiered.
 This film was the first full-length theatrical version of Batman and is now joined by dozens.
 Both the live-action series and the film kept nearly all of the same actors.
 Romero’s portrayal of The Joker within the two is often lumped together and remains a solid and infamous version of the character.